m4ttsch/omscs-notes-notes/computer-networks/architecture-and-principles.md

 Some of the technical lessons - for example, packet switching, and fate sharing - from the original design have turned out to be timeless.

 ## Goal
 The fundamental design goal of the internet was **multiplexed utilization of existing interconnected networks**.
 To achieve multiplexed utilization - shared use of a single communication channel - packet switching was invented.
-To solve the issue of connecting existing (and future) networks, the “narrow waist” was designed.
+To solve the issue of connecting existing (and future) networks, the "narrow waist" was designed.

 ## Packet Switching
 In **packet switching**, the information for forwarding traffic is contained in the destination address of every datagram, or packet.